hdkhosravian/cedrina/README.md

 Unit and integration tests ensure reliability, including database and cache connectivity.

 ### Running Tests
-1. Ensure `.env.test` exists with valid PostgreSQL and Redis credentials.
+1. Ensure `.env` exists with valid PostgreSQL and Redis credentials.
 2. Run tests with coverage:
    - With Dockerized PostgreSQL and Redis containers:
      ```bash